centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-database.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Centreon Database Monitoring Connector will help you set up monitoring for Centreon monitoring database.
+The Centreon Database Monitoring Connector will help you set up monitoring for Centreon monitoring database.

 ## Pack assets